Texas mayor calls President Trump “the devil” in a letter to residents

 “Sometimes you just want them to know what you’re thinking.
 What your opinion is.
 That’s an opinion piece.
 That’s all there is to it.”

-When asked why the mayor of a small town would speak out on national issues: “When you come to a small community like ours we vote.
+When asked why the mayor of a small town would speak out on national issues, Campbell said, “When you come to a small community like ours, we vote.
 We want to make sure when we do vote, we’re informed and our vote counts for improving our country in some small way.”

 NBC 6 attempted to speak with some Domino residents regarding the letter, but they declined to be interviewed.